 The best festivals with kids across the UK – May:

 Shindig is one of the festivals we’re really looking forward to this season.
 With a lineup including The Heavy, Dub Pistols and Laid Blak there’s plenty going on musically but this is also very family friendly.
 With a fully programmed kids area there will be activities running from 9am – 5pm every day and a performance show for kids to watch between 5-6pm (teatime).
 Then, for the children that want to stay up, bands are on till late.
 Also, films that are suitable for kids will run in the cinema till 10pm.
 Shindig is a great way to start the festival season in style.
-Globalmouse writer Laura is going to Shindig this year and has rounded up everything she’s looking forward to here.
+Read our review of Shindig 2017 here.

 The best festivals with kids across the UK – June:

-Kicking of our list is Wychwood in Cheltenham which really is a fully rounded family festival.With everything from The Leveller’s to CBeebies Katy Ashworth .
+Kicking of our list is Wychwood in Cheltenham which really is a fully rounded family festival.With everything from The Gipsy King’s to Dick and Dom.
 There are also some great workshops including dance, musical theatre, circus, arts and crafts, magic, poetry.